Louis Raphaël I Sako: Patriarch

 The Synod of Bishops of the Chaldean Catholic Church, convoked in Rome on 28 January 2013, elected Sako to succeed Emmanuel III Delly as Patriarch of Babylon.
 He chose Louis Raphael I as his regnal name.
-Pope Benedict XVI gave his assent to the election on 1 February and granted him ecclesiastica communio (ecclesiastical communion) as required by the canon law for Eastern-rite Catholic churches in recognition of their unity with the wider Catholic church.
+Pope Benedict XVI gave his assent to the election on 1 February and granted him ecclesiastica communio (ecclesiastical communion) as required by the canon law for the Eastern Catholic Churches in recognition of their unity with the wider Catholic church.

 That same year, Iraq's President Jalal Talabani issued a decree recognizing Sako as Patriarch of the Chaldean Church.

 In July 2014 Sako led a wave of condemnation for the Sunni Islamists who demanded Christians either convert, submit to their radical rule and pay a religious levy or face death by the sword.
 In September 2014 Sako said “The U.S. is indirectly responsible for what is going on in Iraq as it said it would ensure democracy and the well-being of the people, but 10 years have passed and on the contrary we have gone backward."
 He was responding to a question following remarks attributed to him in the local daily Ad-Diyar in which he accused the U.S. of supporting ISIS.
 Sako had also criticized Muslim countries for lack of support: "Our Muslim neighbours did not help us."
 He urged Muslim preachers to issue a religious ruling against the killing of all innocent people and said that "Issuing a fatwa preventing Muslims from killing fellow Muslims is not enough."

 In 2014, Sako ordered ten priests who had fled Iraq to return there by 22 October; he suspended them when they failed to comply.
 The priests, all living in the United States, some for as long as twenty years, appealed to Pope Francis for relief from the order.
 In January 2015, Pope Francis granted them permission to remain in the United States.
 Sako later renewed his order despite the pope's decision.